Home » Outsourcing trends in pharmaceutical manufacturing with Shyam Khante

 Innovative outsourcing trends in pharmaceutical manufacturing

 “We have many outsourcing needs, and complimentary services are appreciated.
-If I am outsourcing services related to cleanrooms, I would like the same service partner to provide many of the required cleanroom accessories,” says Shyam Kante.
+If I am outsourcing services related to cleanrooms, I would like the same service partner to provide many of the required cleanroom accessories,” says Shyam Khante.
 He continues explaining the recent trend of people wanting more and more non-core activities to be outsourced.

 “If we don’t recognize this, we get left behind in the race.
 Potential suppliers need to keep up with these requirements, understand them, and implement solutions with them.
 Studying what competitors do is a good idea, and making sure to meet the expectations and requirements of other industry stakeholders.”